ritchieng/ritchieng.github.io/index.md

 Also, I am an NUS Global Merit Scholar where my school fees, college accommodation, overseas programmes and allowance are covered under the auspices of NUS.
 As a result, I got the oppportunity to study in Bocconi University, Milan, Italy for 6 months and the University of Notre Dame, Indiana, USA for another 6 months in 2016!
 Check out my posts on my journey through studying in 3 continents.

 ## About My Professional Background
-At age 12, I started a gaming business, KrytecMaple, generating thousands in net profit per month.
+At age 12, I started a gaming business generating thousands in net profit per month.
 I closed it to pursue my studies.

 At age 18, I started a company, Tesglo, specialising in materials science and grew it to become a GST-registered firm having an array of MNCs as our loyal clientele.
 It has been profitable every year and it funds my tech ventures.